jon-lee/clovyr-challenge/README.md

 # Bamboo Forest Time Gate Puzzle

+*Message for Sargonas, I know you're reading this.
+Still looking for your collab on https://www.chialinks.com* :ghost:

 ## The main idea
 Inspired by the movie Shang-Chi is the mythical village of Ta Lo, protected by a sentient and moving Bamboo Forest that opens every 15 years.